jarviscanada/jarvis_data_eng_JethushSanmugalingam/sql/README.md

 WHERE firstname = 'David' AND surname = 'Farrell';

 Q14.
 How can you produce a list of the start times for bookings for tennis courts, for the date '2012-09-21'?
 Return a list of start time and facility name pairings, ordered by the time.

+SELECT starttime, name
+FROM cd.bookings
+JOIN cd.facilities
+ON cd.bookings.facid = cd.facilities.facid
+WHERE starttime >= '2012-09-21' AND starttime < '2012-09-22' AND Name LIKE '%Tennis Court%'
+ORDER BY Starttime;

+Q15.
+Produce a count of the number of recommendations each member has made.
+Order by member ID.

+SELECT recommendedby, COUNT(memid) FROM cd.members
+GROUP BY recommendedby
+ORDER BY recommendedby;

+-- I know this is wrong, I have to revisit this.

+Q16.
+Produce a list of the total number of slots booked per facility.
+For now, just produce an output table consisting of facility id and slots, sorted by facility id.

+SELECT facid, SUM(slots)
+FROM cd.bookings
+JOIN cd.facilities
+ON cd.bookings.facid = cd.facilities.facid
+GROUP BY facid
+ORDER BY facid;

+Q17.
+Produce a list of the total number of slots booked per facility in the month of September 2012.
+Produce an output table consisting of facility id and slots, sorted by the number of slots.

+SELECT facid, SUM(slots)
+FROM cd.bookings
+WHERE cd.bookings.starttime >= '2012-09-01' AND cd.bookings.starttime < '2012-10-01'
+GROUP BY facid
+ORDER BY SUM(slots);

+Q18.